Nicole Kidman Just Wore 2024's Most Elegant Skirt Trend in Paris

 -

-Celebrities and Fashion Insiders Are Ditching Jeans for a "Strange Skirt Summer"
+I'm Calling It: Celebrities and Fashion Experts Are Swapping Jeans for a "Strange Skirt Summer"

 Ready your wardrobe.